 A traditional oil-based paint, properly applied, will give you a tough, long-lasting finish.
 Choose a soft, satin sheen rather than a gloss for a look that's on-trend.

 If you want a real durable finish and depth of color, opt for an indoor-outdoor paint.
 We rate Frenchic's Al Fresco range, which comes in loads of brilliant colous.

 To wax or not to wax?

-In a word - yes, if you are using chalk paint.
-But be aware that once you have applied the wax, there is almost no way to repaint the piece again, as the wax, once adhered, will prevent any new paint from coating your furniture properly.
-If using a gloss or satin finish paint, no waxing is necessary.
-Our pick of the bunch for finishing waxes are Annie Sloan’s Clear Chalk Paint Wax and Rust-Oleum Furniture Finishing Wax.
+It's advisable to use a wax if you are using chalk paint but be aware that once you have applied the wax, there is almost no way to repaint the piece again, as the wax, once adhered, will prevent any new paint from coating your furniture properly.

-When painting metal, two things are key: priming with an oil-based primer and using acrylic paint.
+When painting and reviving metal furniture, two things are key: priming with an oil-based primer and using acrylic paint.
 Other types of paint simply will not last very long on metal and chip off.